ddvk/remarkable-hacks/patches/2020/readme.md

+### patch_222
+- add currentLayer / background visibility toggle button (the page has to have modifications to work)
+- reduce show menu button and change position

 ### patch_221
 - moved the bookmark button to the top (right/left) corner
 - long press in the corner bookmarks the page and opens the bookmark edit dialog